Can a Non‑Birthing Parent Produce Breast Milk? Induced Lactation Explained

 Next, we stimulate prolactin (the hormone responsible for milk production).

 This is often done with medications called galactagogues.
 In the U.S., metoclopramide is sometimes used.
-Domperidone is commonly used elsewhere but is not FDA-approved in the U.S.
+Domperidone is commonly used elsewhere but is not FDA approved in the U.S.

 This step always requires medical guidance.
 It’s not one-size-fits-all.